 Hotel de la Paix Tour Eiffel (3 stars) with interconnecting rooms for up to 5 people

-I have always loved le Marais as I feel it has a hip feel to it while retainting a residential, family friendly feel.
+I have always loved le Marais as I feel it has a hip feel to it while retaining a residential, family-friendly atmosphere.

 Hotel Saint Louis Marais (3 stars) with family rooms and private parking

 Les Tournelles (3 star hotel) with adjoining rooms

 How to get around Paris with kids in tow